zAlweNy26/AlweStats/README.md

 For the "EnvStats" section, you can set :
 - The string format for the health of any environment element
-- The string format for the growth of bushes and plants
+- The string format for the process status of bushes, plants, beehives and fermenters
 - Whether or not to show the health separately for rock and trees
-- Whether or not to show the growth for bushes and plants
+- Whether or not to show the growth separately for bushes and plants
+- Whether or not to show the process status for beehives and fermenters
+- Whether or not to show the remaining slots for containers

 In the config file you can also choose whether or not to show :
 - A "Days passed" counter in the world selection panel